 From time to time, we may be involved in litigation relating to claims arising out of our operations in the normal course of business.
-Please refer to the section of this prospectus entitled "Description of business-Our business following the merger- Certain legal and intellectual property issues" for a discussion of some of the legal issues we face.
+Please refer to the section of this prospectus entitled "Description of business-Our business following the merger-Certain legal and intellectual property issues" for a discussion of some of the legal issues we face.
 Other than as set forth below, we know of no material, existing or pending legal proceedings against us, nor are we involved as a plaintiff in any material proceeding or pending litigation.
 There are no proceedings in which any of our directors, officers or affiliates, or any registered or beneficial shareholder, is an adverse party or has a material interest to our interest.
 The outcome of the open unresolved legal proceeding set forth below is presently indeterminable.
 We do not believe the potential outcome from this legal proceeding will significantly impact our financial position, operations or cash flows.

 Saliva Diagnostic Systems Dispute.
 An integral part of our business plan is the manufacture and sale of our Sure CheckTM HIV rapid test product which incorporates a sample collection method that provides conveniences in terms of ease of use and safety.
 Until May 2003, Sure CheckTM was known as "Hema Strip."
 Hema Strip was manufactured by Chembio Diagnostic Systems Inc. pursuant to a manufacturing agreement between Chembio Diagnostic Systems Inc. and Saliva Diagnostic Systems, Inc. The contract with Saliva Diagnostic was based upon, among other things, a patent that Saliva Diagnostic owns that was represented by Saliva Diagnostic to cover the sample collection method employed by the Hema Strip and which patent Saliva Diagnostic also represented to be valid and enforceable.
-After Saliva Diagnostic unilaterally terminated the manufacturing agreement and alleged patent infringement by Chembio Diagnostic Systems Inc., Chembio Diagnostic Systems Inc. determined that the aforementioned patent did not cover the sample collection method used by the Hema Strip, and that in any case each claim of the Saliva Diagnostic patent was not valid due to the existence of previously uncited prior art.
+Saliva Diagnostic unilaterally terminated the manufacturing agreement and alleged patent infringement by Chembio Diagnostic Systems Inc. We believe that the aforementioned patent did not cover the sample collection method used by the Hema Strip.
+We also believe that the Saliva Diagnostic patent was not valid due to the existence of previously uncited prior art.

 On March 17, 2004, Saliva Diagnostic made further allegations of patent infringement against Chembio Diagnostic Systems Inc. In connection with the foregoing, Chembio Diagnostic Systems Inc. filed a complaint against Saliva Diagnostic in the United States District Court for the Eastern District of New York on March 18, 2004 (Civil Action No. 04-1149-JS-ETB).
 The complaint asks the court for declaratory and other relief that our Sure CheckTM HIV test does not infringe the Saliva Diagnostic patent, that the Saliva Diagnostic patent is invalid, and that the Saliva Diagnostic patent is unenforceable due to inequitable procurement.
 On April 8, 2004, Saliva Diagnostic filed its answer and counterclaim, alleging that we were infringing on the Saliva Diagnostic Patent.
-We filed our Reply to C ounterclaim on May 3, 2004, denying the allegation of infringement of the Saliva Diagnostic Patent.
-A pretrial scheduled conference has been set for August 13, 2004.
+We filed our Reply to Counterclaim on May 3, 2 004, denying the allegation of infringement of the Saliva Diagnostic Patent.
+A pretrial scheduling conference was held on September 8, 2004.
+The scheduling conference set March 15, 2005 as the date for the close of all discovery on liability issues and stipulated that a pre-motion conference or summary judgment motion must be requested by April 1, 2005.